-- When exploring on foot, try to stay within the touristy areas as they are well policed and feel quite safe.
+- When walking in Mexico City with your kids, try to stay within the touristy areas as they are well policed and feel quite safe.

-- If the subway is extremely busy, women and children can ride in one of the front cars that is strictly for women and children.
-We did this on one occasion when we took the subway too close to rush hour.
-The women made extra sure they kids were safe and not getting squished on the packed subway!
+- If the Mexico City subway is extremely busy, women and children can ride in one of the front cars that is strictly for women and children.
+We used this service on one occasion when we took the subway too close to rush hour.
+The CDMX women made extra sure our kids were safe and not getting squished on the packed subway!

 Where to Stay in Mexico City with Kids

-We stayed in a simple, but really nice Airbnb apartment just a few minutes walking distance from Alameda Central.
-Though we enjoyed it’s proximity to the subway station, it was located just a few blocks outside of the relative safety zone of central CDMX and the park next door was full of prostitutes.
-Staying in an Airbnb is a great option for families, but learn from our lesson and try to stick to the neighborhoods suggested above.
+I wish we had followed our own advice.
+We stayed in a simple, but really nice Mexico City rental apartment just a few minutes walking distance from Alameda Central.
+Though we enjoyed its central location and proximity to the subway station, it was located just a few blocks outside of the relative safety zone of central CDMX and the park next door was full of prostitutes.

 Where to Eat in Mexico City with Kids